scottmillers/Terraform/aws/learn-terraform/route-53/README.md

-# Amazon Route 53 DNS Failover Prototype
+# Amazon Route 53 Failover Prototype

-This is prototype is used to simulate a Route 53 DNS failover.
-It uses Terraform to create the infrastructure and shell scripts to create a failure of the EC2 instance in the primary region.
-The goal is to understand how Route 53 DNS failover works and what configuration parameters are needed to make it work.
+This prototype is uses Route 53 DNS failover policies to test a failover across two AWS regions.
+It uses Terraform to create the infrastructure and shell scripts to cause a failure of the primary region EC2 instance.
+When the failure occurs the Route 53 health check recognize the failure and return the records for the EC2 in the secondary region.
+The goal is to understand how Route 53 DNS failover works and how the configuration parameters affect the failover time.

 The Terraform creates:
-- Two EC2 instances, with a web server, in these two AWS regions
+- Two EC2 instances, with a web server installed, in two AWS regions
     - Primary: Ohio (us-east-2)
     - Secondary: Oregon (us-west-2)
 - Two Elastic IP addresses for each of the EC2 instances
 - Two Route 53 alias records for each of the EC2 elastic ip addresses with the same name of ```failover.tribeoffive.com```
-- Two Route 53 health checks that point to each of the EC2 instance Elastic IP addresses
+- Two Route 53 health checks that point to the EC2 instance Elastic IP addresses
 - ./scripts/variables.sh which includes the instance id of the primary regions EC2 instance and is used for the stop and start scripts

 ![Alt text](docs/images/terraform-architecture.png)

-Once the Terraform is applied, you these scripts simular a failure and recovery
+Once the Terraform is applied, these scripts simulate a failure and recovery
-- ```./scripts/stop-primary.sh``` - Stops the primary EC2 instance to simulate a failure
+- ```./scripts/stop-primary.sh``` - Stops the EC2 instance in the primary region to simulate a failure
-- ```./scripts/start-primary.sh``` - Starts the primary EC2 instance to simulate a recovery
+- ```./scripts/start-primary.sh``` - Starts the EC2 instance in the secondary region to simulate a recovery

 ## Setup Prerequisites